fosshostorg/aarch64/daemons/README.md

 * Nobody, Helium is quite scared of others

 ## Lithium
 Lithium is a very bossy NSQ Consumer & Producer.
 Filled with importance it controls the cluster sending out control messages.
 It sends out messages to the hypervisors to update their libvirt configs, haproxy configs, and more.
-Libvirt control messages are sent to individual machines at `aarch64-libvirt-[hostname]`, while haproxy configuration changes are sent to the entire cluster via `aarch64-haproxy`
+Libvirt control messages are sent to individual machines at `aarch64-libvirt-[hostname]`, while haproxy configuration changes are sent to the entire cluster via `aarch64-proxy`
 ### Commonly found in
 * `aarch64-api#lithium`
 ### Known to harass
 * `Hydrogen`
+* `Beryllium`

 ## Beryllium
 Beryllium is an NSQ Consumer residing on the hypervisors.
-It listens on `aarch64-haproxy#[hostname]` and updates the local HAProxy configuration in accordance with the received messages.
+It listens on `aarch64-proxy#[hostname]` and updates the local HAProxy configuration in accordance with the received messages.
 ### Commonly found in
-* `aarch64-haproxy#[hostname]`
+* `aarch64-proxy#[hostname]`
 ### Known to harass
 * Nobody, Beryllium enjoys being alone on friday nights

+.
+### Commonly found in
+* `aarch64-boron#[hostname]`

 # NSQ Layout TL;DR
 * `aarch64-libvirt-[hostname]#main`